 Campaign Manager validates the request checking the configured timeslots and number of calls already set for callback.

-If all conditions are met, call back is written to database and waits for redial.
+If all conditions are met, call back is written to database and waits for dial out.

 If conditions are not met, ex: the limits are already reached, info is passed back to IVR with the information that callback should be rescheduled.